oliverjgoldstein/MolADT-Bayes-Haskell/README.md

    - Parses `molecules/water.sdf` and uses it as a test molecule.
    - Performs a Metropolis–Hastings regression on the molecules in `logp/DB1.sdf` to learn coefficients that predict the partition coefficient (logP).
    - Applies the learned model to predict the logP of water and then prints predicted and observed values for each molecule in `logp/DB2.sdf`.
+   - Streams the minimal on-chain synthesis workflow from `InstructionsForBlockchain.Minimal`, illustrating how the chemputer instructions would be emitted to a ledger once the regression step finishes.

 3. **Parse molecules independently (optional)**